Interactive sessions for schools

 Music and movement stick.

-Dohas sung and danced are remembered weeks later.
+Little Kabir Songs and movement routines are remembered weeks later.
 Children carry them home.
 Parents notice.
 That's the measure.

 "He sang it again in the car the next morning."